 The run down Sweet Hollow Road was as if I were in a time warp where time slowed down.
 The fields on either side looked strange not what I saw the other times and I could swear I saw grain stalks tied up in the fields.
 I went back a couple days later and all was as it should be, not like it was that night.

 Editor's note: Mount Misery is the stuff of legends all right.
-I've been there myself, but have never experienced anything unusual.
-Here's a little Mount Misery history and an investigation of paranormal activity at Mount Misery. -Bill Drago
+I've been there myself, but have never experienced anything unusual. -Bill Drago